peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 delivery.

-In {{?RFC2782}} an SRV 'Target of "." means that the service is decidedly not available at this domain.'. {{?Section 2.5 of RFC9460}}
+In {{?RFC2782}} an SRV 'Target of "." means that the service is decidedly not available at this domain.'.

-(Special Handling of "." in TargetName) expands on this and also notes that for 'For AliasMode SVCB RRs, a TargetName of "." indicates that the service is not available or does not exist.'
+{{RFC9460, Section 2.5}} notes that 'For AliasMode SVCB RRs, a TargetName of "." indicates that the service is not available or does not exist.'

 These uses of the empty name are conceptually consistent with the meaning defined in this document: that using an empty name is to